 The Table Mountains of South Africa!
 A visit to South Africa would not be complete without a visit to one of the wonders of South Africa.
-Known as the gateway to Africa, the Table Mountain was voted as one of the new seven natural wonders of the world by the New7Wonders on November 2011.
-The Table Mountain with its unique flat-topped peaks which reach 1,086 meters above sea level is without doubt the most recognized site in Cape Town and very much an integral part of the Cape Town experience.
+Known as the gateway to Africa, Table Mountain was voted as one of the new seven natural wonders of the world by the New7Wonders on November 2011.
+Table Mountain with its unique flat-topped peaks which reach 1,086 meters above sea level is, without doubt, the most recognized site in Cape Town and very much an integral part of the Cape Town experience.
 The Table Mountain is a prominent landmark overlooking the city of Cape Town in South Africa and is in fact featured in the Flag of Cape Town and also in other local government insignia.

 Muslim travelers must take in the glorious views of this magnificent Table Mountain while exploring the endemic floral and animal species that abound in the wilderness of the Table Mountain region.

 The glorious views of the magnificent Table Mountain are famed worldwide.
-Tourists specially climb the summit or enjoy the scenic cable car ride to the top to take in the breathtaking overview of Cape Town from the mountain top.
-In addition you will also be overwhelmed by the 360-degree views of Table Bay, the rest of the Table Mountain National Park, the nearby peaks of the surrounding mountains, and the fabulous view of the sunset.
-The Table Mountain is inundated with so many remarkable views and sights that it is an ideal place for nature lovers and nature photographers to visit.
+Tourists especially climb the summit or enjoy the scenic cable car ride to the top to take in the breathtaking overview of Cape Town from the mountain top.
+In addition, you will also be overwhelmed by the 360-degree views of Table Bay, the rest of the Table Mountain National Park, the nearby peaks of the surrounding mountains, and the fabulous view of the sunset.
+Table Mountain is inundated with so many remarkable views and sights that it is an ideal place for nature lovers and nature photographers to visit.

 The most popular activity at Table Mountain is hiking.
 There are more than 350 available trails and many of them start at the Camps Bay side of the mountain, or the Kirstenbosch National Botanical Garden, and even from the city center itself.
-However, there are also walking tours, caving, rock climbing, mountain biking, and picnicking that can be enjoyed on this amazing wonder of South Africa.
+However, there are also walking tours, caving, rock climbing, mountain biking, and picnicking that can be enjoyed in this amazing wonder of South Africa.
 Let’s also not forego a walk through the Kirstenbosch Botanical Gardens founded in 1913 on the eastern foot of the mountain, which spans an area of 1,300 acres and includes a unique conservatory with plants from different parts of the world.

 Although the hiking trails are well marked, it is best to hike in company or groups.
-Remember, that the Table Mountain is ultimately a natural reserve with wildlife abounding within this wild and untamed mountain.
+Remember, that Table Mountain is ultimately a natural reserve with wildlife abounding within this wild and untamed mountain.

-Caving - Table Mountain is unusual in having several large cave systems that have developed in sandstone.
+Table Mountain is unusual in having several large cave systems that have developed in sandstone.
 The biggest systems are the Wynberg Caves, located on the Back Table, not far from the Jeep Track, in ridges overlooking Orange Kloof and Hout Bay.

-Rock climbing - Rock climbing on Table Mountain is also very popular.
+Rock climbing on Table Mountain is also very popular.
 There are many well-known climbing routes of different degrees of difficulty up the many faces of the mountain.
 The main climbs are located on cliffs below the upper cable station.
 Only traditional climbing is allowed.
 Commercial groups also offer abseiling from the upper cable station.

 To reach the foot of the mountain, there you can use the MyCiTi bus or the free shuttle service, the City Sightseeing’s hop-on hop-off bus, or meter taxis and Uber.
 Driving or using a private car is another option, except, that finding parking spots is difficult.

 The cable car is operational from 8.30 a.m. every day (first car up), except from 16th December and 15th January when it opens at 8.00 a.m.
-The cable car’s last car down varies between 4.30 pm (1st May to 31st August) to 9.30 pm (from 16th December and 15th January) depending on season.
+The cable car’s last car down varies between 4.30 pm (1st May to 31st August) to 9.30 pm (from 16th December and 15th January) depending on the season.
 The Cableway is closed for annual maintenance from around 25th July to 7th August, weather permitting.

-Entry Fees are required for areas including the Boulders Beach, Silvermine Dam, Cape Hope, Oudekraal, Perdekloof, Orangekloof, Tokai Forest and Newslands Braai Sites.
+Entry Fees are required for areas including the Boulders Beach, Silvermine Dam, Cape Hope, Oudekraal, Perdekloof, Orangekloof, Tokai Forest, and Newslands Braai Sites.
 There are different fees for adults and children (2 to 11 years) that vary for the different areas from 6 Rand to 125 Rand per day.
-If travelling into the Park areas by vehicle, then vehicle entry fees and parking fees are also applicable.
+If traveling into the Park areas by vehicle, then vehicle entry fees and parking fees are also applicable.

 Halal food and Prayer facilities at the Summit of Table Mountain – There is a Café at the summit of Table Mountain with a wide variety of food types.
 However, Muslim travelers will have to check if the food served is halal.
 If possible take along some snacks on your visit.
 If you are on the top of Table Mountain enjoying the sunset, then you can possibly observe your evening prayers in an area that is not crowded.
 Don’t forget to take your prayer mat with you.